 Winter Park's famed Park Avenue and its surrounds have been delighting shoppers for ages with quaint, cobbled, oak-shaded lanes and top-of-the-line boutiques.
 Here you'll find names you recognize (Restoration Hardware, Ann Taylor, Williams-Sonoma, Pottery Barn, etc.) along with scads of locally owned boutiques and galleries for your fashion, home furnishing and even pantry-related needs.
 Check out Kathmandu, Peterbrooke Chocolatier, The Grove, Downeast, Through The Looking Glass and more!
 In between the great excuses to spend, the cooling fountains and relaxing benches of Central Park beckon, as do the dozens of restaurants, bars and bistros, many outfitted with al fresco seating, for true, tony, small-town immersion during your stay.
 Whether its spent window shopping or a credit card-igniting spend-a-thon is up to you.

-Disney Springs is the umbrella name for this walkable, lakeside strand of shopping, dining and entertainment within the Walt Disney World complex.
+This walkable, lakeside strand of shopping, dining and entertainment is within the Walt Disney World complex.
 And its ongoing expansion (it's truly massive) has brought with it a host of new venues well suited to part you from your cash.
 Hats and Havianas sandals, an ever-expanding list of Disney merch from clothing to home furnishings.
-Not to mention the double-tap of dream stores for both the Marvel and Star Wars.
+Not to mention the dream stores for both the Marvel and Star Wars.
 The kids will have a ball in the LEGO Store, where elaborate brick-works are on display and plenty of hands-on bins let kids hone their engineering skills.
-Those who haven't been here in awhile will be happy that the cavernous World of Disney remains intact, while additional boutiques – like Mickey's Pantry, which features food, spirits and housewares – add new, exciting Disney buys to your list of options.
-Couples whose shopping desires are conflicted can divide and conquer, with one perhaps hitting the Art of Shaving for a full-on afternoon of male pampering while the other racks up really cool and surprisingly reasonable clothing at Uniqulo.
+Couples whose shopping desires are conflicted can divide and conquer, with one perhaps hitting the Art of Shaving for a full-on afternoon of male pampering while the other racks up clothing at Uniqulo.
 Additional ample shopping (newer additions include Anthropologie, Alex & Ani, Coach, Lilly Pulitzer and more!) seems to stretch on forever!